syncfusion/blazor-docs/src/charts/accumulation-chart/getting-started.md

 }
 ```

-During the initial loading, we collect and send character information in order to render the chart.
+During initial loading, we collect and send individual character size information in-order to render the chart.
 To avoid any disconnection, increase the buffer size to 64 KB or more over the SignalR connection.

 ```csharp
 using Syncfusion.Blazor;